 Specific secondary or associated conditions and complications

-Associated fractures: tibial-plateau or femoral-shaft fractures.
-Kissing bony contusion of tibial plateau and femoral condyle if the ACL involves the syndrome of the unhappy triad: medially directed force at the knee when the foot planted, causing tears to the ACL, medial collateral ligament, and medial meniscus.
+- May be associated with syndrome of the unhappy triad, where a medially directed force at the knee when the foot is planted causes tears to the ACL, medial collateral ligament, and medial meniscus.

-Acute meniscal tears occurith a twisting injury associated with a feeling of grinding with acute swelling.
+Acute meniscal tears occur with a twisting injury associated with a feeling of grinding and the presence of acute-onset swelling.
 Posterior horn tears often present with pain on the posterior medial aspect of the knee.
-Recurrent pain occurs when the athlete tries to rotate, plant, and twist during sporting activity.
+Recurrent pain occurs when the patient tries to rotate, plant, and twist during activity.
 The pain at the onset of injury is variable and patients with small tears may continue to ambulate.
-With larger tears, there is often instability and mechanical symptoms, including locking and catching.
-Such mechanical symptoms associated with recurrent swelling are indications for earlier surgical consultation.
+With larger tears, there is often instability and mechanical symptoms, including locking, buckling, and catching.
+The presence of these symptoms are often associated with recurrent swelling and are indications for earlier surgical consultation.

-On physical examination: check for antalgic gait, inspect quadriceps muscle for atrophy, palpate knee for effusion, compare side-to-side, and examine mechanical symptoms during squatting.
+On physical examination: check for antalgic gait, inspect the quadriceps muscle for atrophy, palpate knee for an effusion, compare each knee side-to-side, and observe for mechanical symptoms during squatting.

-No single test is sufficient to establish diagnosis.
-Provocative maneuvers are less reliable in the presence of degenerative tears or ligamentous injury.
+No single test is sufficient to definitively establish a diagnosis, and provocative maneuvers are less reliable in the presence of degenerative tears or ligamentous injury.